 Uniform Services Command/Patrol Division

-The Uniform Services Command of the Baldwin County Sheriff' Office currently consists of 50 deputy sheriff' positions.
-The majority of these positions are assigned to Patrol where deputies provide law enforcement services throughout the county.
-Deputies are deployed to one of four 12 hour rotating shifts, and rotate assignments within 8 zoned areas totaling 2,027 square miles.
-Each squad is supervised by a sergeant and two corporals.
+The Uniform Services Command of the Baldwin County Sheriff's Office currently consists of approximately 105 deputy sheriff positions.
+Approximately half of these are assigned to squads in the Patrol Division, where deputies provide law enforcement services throughout the county while assigned to one of four squads that work 12-hour rotating shifts and cover 8 zoned areas totaling 2,027 square miles.
+Each patrol squad is supervised by a sergeant and two corporals.
 Their primary mission is to answer calls for service from citizens and protect the public from criminal activity through pro-active patrol operations.
-They are also responsible for service of criminal process such as arrest warrants and subpoenas, which are generated by the Baldwin County Court System.
+They are also responsible for the service of criminal process such as arrest warrants and subpoenas, which are generated by the Baldwin County Court System.

 Uniform Services Command